-Funding Policy - Cochran County's Commissioners Court has elected the variable-rate plan provisions of the TCDRS Act.
-The plan is funded monthly from employee deposits and from employer contributions based on the covered payroll of employee members.
-Under variable-rate plan provisions, the contribution rate of the employer is actuarially determined annually.
-As allowed by the provisions of the TCDRS Act, the Commissioners Court elected to pay the rate of 13% for calendar year 2014, which was in excess of the calculated rate for that year.
-The deposit rate payable by employee members is the rate of 7% as adopted by the Commissioners Court.
-The employee deposit rate and the employer contribution rate may be changed by the Commissioners Court within the options available in the TCDRS Act.
+Cochran County has elected the annually determined contribution rate (Variable-Rate) plan provisions of the TCDRS Act.
+The plan is funded by monthly contributions from both employee members and the County based on the covered payroll of employee members.
+Under the TCDRS Act, the contribution rate of the County is actuarially determined annually and it was 13.00% for the calendar year 2015.
+The deposit rate payable by the employee members is the rate of 7% as adopted by the Commissioners' Court of Cochran County.
+The Commissioners' Court, within the options available in the TCDRS Act, may change the employee deposit rate and the County contribution rate.